 Out in the middle of the desert, ten miles from Sloan, Nevada and just about the same from the “Welcome to Las Vegas Sign” stands seven pillars of DayGlo-painted rocks stacked on top of each other.
-Within the Ivanpah Valley adjacent to Sheep Mountain and the McCullough, Bird Spring, and Goodsprings ranges of mountains they await your curiosity.
+The Seven Magic Mountains called our name.
+Within the Ivanpah Valley adjacent to Sheep Mountain and the McCullough, Bird Spring, and Goodsprings ranges of mountains they also await your curiosity!

 They did that.
 They got my curiosity up.
 Public art in the desert?
-Yes, you gotta go see it, they say.
+Yes, “you gotta go see it”, they say.
 So we did.
 You can too, for another 2 years.
 You can drive out there and see what all the fuss is about.
 They expect six million people will go out there in the next two years to see the rocks.
 Sounds about right.
 When we went last Sunday, it was a steady stream of cars, people and pets coming and going.
-Taking pictures, touching the rocks and wandering off in the desert.
+Taking pictures, touching the huge boulder and wandering off in the desert.

 “Seven Magic Mountains elicits continuities and solidarities between human and nature, artificial and natural, then and now, Rondinone”

 As art displays go, these are interesting.
 The stark contrast of brightly colored rock formations thirty feet tall against the large and barren landscape of the Mojave desert and the rugged walls of the surrounding mountains.
 I find it interesting to mix these colored rocks with ordinary the peacefulness of the desert.
 Minus the muted sounds of cars whizzing by on the nearby I-15, you can still get the feeling of isolation mixed with what could easily be characterized as several giant-sized canisters of Play-Doh!